Getting Started as a Volunteer

 ** Holidays may alter the schedule.

 What is the minimum age to volunteer?

 Volunteers who are 12-15 years old (aka Junior Volunteers), we welcome your help.
 We have a lot of specific tasks that are perfect for young people to help out with such as socializing cats, grooming the pets, animal enrichment projects, folding laundry, and more.
 When filling out the volunteer application under the dropdown “Type” select the “Junior” option.
-For liability reasons, an adult must be present at all times the 12-15 year old is on site.
+For liability reasons, an adult must be present at all times the junior volunteer is on- site.
 That adult must also apply to be a volunteer and go through the orientation process with the junior volunteer.

 Ready for the next step?
 We have special programs for our volunteers depending on experience levels. **Volunteers must be 18 years or older to participate in off-site programs.